(3 May 2026)

 pacman -Q | grep nvidia

 If it outputs nvidia, nvidia-lts, or nvidia-dkms <version number>, then you have a proprietary driver installed, or if it outputs nvidia-open or nvidia-open-dkms <version number>, then you have an open-source driver installed.
+If there is nothing in the output, this means that no nvidia driver is currently installed.
 See the following list of installation commands and choose an appropriate one for your NVidia graphics card and for your kernel (right now, you are running the stable kernel “linux”):

 sudo pacman -Syu (updating the system; necessary before installing anything)